yackmckee/spdb/protocol.md

 The design goals of SPDB are pretty simple:
 SPDB should be
 - fast: implied by the name.
-The primary goal of speediboi is to be significantly faster than other distributed databases at scale.
-Particularly, if a block has been fetched it should be very fast to fetch all linked blocks.
+The primary goal of speedybase is to be significantly faster than other unstructured distributed networks at scale.
+Particularly, the protocol should usually find an almost-optimal path in a reasonable time, without any knowledge of the network structure.
 - scalable: the network should be no more congested with a billion nodes than a thousand
 - reliable: it should be uncommon for an endpoint lookup to fail if the endpoint is not far away in the network
-- low-resources: I should be able to run speediboi on a toaster
+- low-resources: I should be able to run speedybase on a toaster
 - network- and operating system-agnostic: there should be as few assumptions as possible on the underlying network protocols.
 - resilient to DOS attacks

-The main routing model is F2F.
+The main routing model is similar to ant routing.
 Nodes must exchange keys and contact information out-of-band to participate in the network.
 There are a few reasons for this:
 1) SPDB is intended to protect the users' privacy.
 By exchanging keys out-of-band and having no handshake protocols it is made difficult to detect when SPDB is being used.
 2) By not enforcing any particular method of exchanging contact information, SPDB can be used in a variety of contexts.
 File-sharing networks may desire to use a DHT, website administrators may desire to have 'coordinator' nodes, friends may just want to connect to their friends.
-3) DOS and Sibyl attacks are mitigated by never accepting messages from 'un-vetted' peers
+3) DOS and Sibyl attacks are mitigated by never accepting packets from 'un-vetted' peers
 4) Issues of trust between nodes are turned into issues of trust between operators, which may be very different in different contexts
 5) Public-key cryptography is computationally expensive and vulnerable to quantum computers.
 It is used by SPDB only when no alternative exists.

 Currently, SHA256 is the only hashing function used(aside from Poly1305 for AEAD).
 This may change in the future if weaknesses are found.

+## Endpoints
+"endpoint" refers to a resource which can be requested, it can be static or dynamic or a mix of both.
+The protocol has two specific types of endpoint which are handled in-protocol, but extensions could easily be made to include more types of endpoint

+## Routing

+SPDB uses an ant routing protocol.
+Fetching the contents of an endpoint starts with a SEEK packet, which is forwarded randomly through the network until it either expires or comes to a node which has participated in routing the requested endpoint recently enough to remember it.
+The origin then chooses a route based on the speed with which it gets a HAVE packet back.
+3-4 SEEKs should be sent simultaneously for this to be effective.
+In some network topologies, it may be advantageous to have a distinguished "upstream" neighbor to whom all SEEKs are forwarded.
+In this case SPDB becomes much more like traditional IP routing, but with some advantages.

 ## Message Format Description

-The protocol assumes that UDP and TCP are available and distinguishes between them, however, any transport protocols which offer the same guarantees are usable, and TCP messages are only uni-directional so a simpler protocol like muTP could be used.
-SPDB is designed with IPv6 in mind, and the IPv6 minimum MTU of 1280 bytes is assumed to be the MTU of all paths.
+The protocol is designed to run on top of a base networking layer which supports sending packets with an MTU of 1272 bytes asynchronously.
+Incomplete or currupted packets are ignored.
 All integers are in big-endian and are unsigned unless specified otherwise.
-All message payloads are padded with random data.
-UDP messages are padded to the MTU.
-TCP messages are padded with a random amount of data less than one quarter of their payload length.
+All packets are padded with random data to be 1272 bytes long.
-All messages have the following format:
+All packets have the following format:

 ```
 +----------------------------------------+